HotelASP/Recon/README.md

-   The command wipes `out/` (unless `--preserve-output` is set), performs a fast Masscan sweep of the top 200 ports, fingerprints the responsive services with Nmap, probes discovered web targets with Nikto, runs theHarvester for OSINT, and collates everything into `out/report/`.
-When `--scanner smrib` is selected (the default), [`run_recon.py`](./run_recon.py) automatically downloads the upstream `smrib.py` helper from GitHub into `scanner/`.
+   The command wipes `out/` (unless `--preserve-output` is set), performs a fast Masscan sweep of the top 200 ports, fingerprints the responsive services with Nmap, probes discovered web targets with Nikto, runs theHarvester for OSINT, and (when enabled) executes the Stage 3 enrichment steps such as DNS enumeration and WHOIS lookups before collating everything into `out/report/`.
+   When `--scanner smrib` is
+   selected (the default),
+   [`run_recon.py`](./run_recon.py) automatically downloads the upstream `smrib.py` helper from GitHub into `scanner/`.
 If that download fails, the